jQuery Tutorial #2 - DOM functions and array

 });

-If user inputs the second time, already created boxes are removed from the DOM
+The .push() method adds one or more elements to the array.
+If the user inputs a value a second time, the previously created boxes are removed from the DOM.

 $(document).find('.boxes-wrap').remove();